WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 ### Service Discovery and Load Balancing

 Load balancing and especially service discovery has always been complicated and required some skills to set up.
 Both can be achieved in Kubernetes with a Service.
-This service takes all requests for an application (often a microservice) and load balances this request to all available pods.
-Further down, I will show how to deploy an application to three pods and use the Service to load balance between these pods.
+This service takes all requests for an application (often a microservice) and load balances this request to an available pods.
+Further down, I will show how to deploy an application with three pods and use the Service to load balance between those pods.

 ### Self-healing